-FLORIDA 59-2754337 (State or Other Jurisdiction of Incorporation or Organization) Identification No.)

-1500 WEST UNIVERSITY PARKWAY SARASOTA, FLORIDA (Address of Principal Executive Offices)

-34243 (Zip Code)

-941/362-1200 (Registrant's Telephone Number, Including Area Code)

-- Indicate by check mark whether the Registrant (1 Exchange Act of 1934 during the preceding 12 months (2) has been subject to such filing requirements for the (or for such Indicate by check mark whether the registrant has interactive Data File required to be submitted and poster perceding 12 months (or for such shorter period that the ed pursuant to ter) during the Indicate by check mark whether the registrant is reporting company or an emerging growth company.
-S company" and "emerging growth company" in Rule 12 ee the definit Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Smaller Reporting Company Emerging growth company If an emerging growth company, indicate by checomplying with any new or revised financial accounting e registrant has elected not to use the extended transiti rovided pursuant to Section 13(a) of the Exchange Ad • Indicate by check mark whether the registrant is a shell compa any (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ The Registrant had 27,058,651 shares of common stock x, par value \$ .001, outstanding as of July 28, 2017.
+FLORIDA 59-2754337 (State or Other Jurisdiction of (I.R.S.
+Employer Incorporation or Organization) Identification No.) 1500 WEST UNIVERSITY PARKWAY SARASOTA, FLORIDA 34243 (Address of Principal Executive Offices) (Zip Code) 941/362-1200 (Registrant's Telephone Number, Including Area Code) Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 229.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer Accelerated filer Non-accelerated filer Smaller Reporting Company П Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$

+The Registrant had 27,073,420 shares of common stock, par value \$.001, outstanding as of October 27, 2017.

-Sun Hydraulics Corporation INDEX For the quarter ended July 1, 2017
+Sun Hydraulics Corporation INDEX For the quarter ended September 30, 2017

 Page

-PART I. F INANCIA L INFORMATION
+PART I. FINANCIAL INFORMATION

 Item 1.
 Financial Statements

-Cor asolidated Balance Sheets as of July 1, 2017 (unaudited) and December 31, 2016 3
+Consolidated Balance Sheets as of September 30, 2017 (unaudited) and December 31, 2016 3

-nsolidated Statements of Operations for the Three Months Ended July 1, 2017 (unaudited) and July 2, 2016 (unaudited) 4
+Consolidated Statements of Operations for the Three Months Ended September 30, 2017 (unaudited) and October 1, 2016 (unaudited) er 4

-nsolidated Statements of Operations for the Six Months Ended July 1, 2017 (unaudited) and July 2, 2016 (unaudited) 5
+Consolidated Statements of Operations for the Nine Months Ended September 30, 2017 (unaudited) and Octobe 1, 2016 (unaudited) r 5

-nsolidated Statements of Comprehensive Income for the Three and Six Months Ended July 1, 2017 (unaudited) and July 2, 2016 (unaudited) 6
+Consolidated Statements of Comprehensive Income for the Three and Nine Months Ended September 30, 2017 (unaudited) and October 1, 2016 (unaudited) 6

-Cor nsolidated Statement of Changes in Shareholders' Equity for the Six Months Ended July 1, 2017 (unaudited) 7
+Consolidated Statement of Changes in Shareholders' Equity for the Nine Months Ended September 30, 2017 (unaudited) 7

-nsolidated Statements of Cash Flows for the Six Months Ended July 1, 2017 (unaudited) and July 2, 2016 (unaudited) 8
+Consolidated Statements of Cash Flows for the Nine Months Ended September 30, 2017 (unaudited) and October 1, 2016 (unaudited) er 8

-Not es to the Consolidated, Unaudited Financial Statements 9
+Notes to the Consolidated, Unaudited Financial Statements 9

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations 20

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 26

 Item 4.
 Controls and Procedures 26

-PART II. ( OTHER IN IFORMATION
+PART II.
+OTHER INFORMATION

 Item 1.
 Legal Proceedings 27

 Item 1A.
 Risk Factors 27

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds 27

 Item 3.
 Defaults Upon Senior Securities 27

 Item 4.
 Mine Safety Disclosure 27

 Item 5.
 Other Information 27

 Item 6.
 Exhibits 28

-2